MasterDevv/G2i_Express_Apollo_Typescipt/README.md

 ```

 ```
-Mutation
-  """
+Mutation:
-  addAcronym is function for create acronym. (return String) F.EX: addAcronym(acronym: "one", definition: "one is one.")
+  1. addAcronym is function for create acronym. (return String)

-  """
+  Example: addAcronym(acronym: "one", definition: "one is one.")

   addAcronym(
     acronym: String!,
     definition: String!
   ): String!

-  """
-  updateAcronym is function for update acronym. (return String) F.Example: updateAcronym(acronym: "one", definition: "one is one.")
+  2. updateAcronym is function for update acronym. (return String)

+  Example: updateAcronym(acronym: "one", definition: "one is one.")
   Note: header {
     "authorization": true
   }
-  """

   updateAcronym(
     acronym: String!,
     definition: String!
   ): String!

-  """
-  deleteAcronym is function for delete acronym. (return String) F.EX: deleteAcronym(acronym: "one")
+  3. deleteAcronym is function for delete acronym. (return String)

+  Example: deleteAcronym(acronym: "one")
   Note: header {
     "authorization": true
   }
-  """

   deleteAcronym(
     acronym: String!
   ): String